-For just $9 a month, Zoho's accounting solution, Zoho Books, helps you track business expenses, send invoices, and accept online payments.
+For $15 a month (or $20 if you pay month to month), Zoho's accounting solution, Zoho Books, helps you track business expenses, send invoices, and accept online payments.
 It also automates as many of those tasks as possible, which means less time entering data and more time steering your business towards success.
 Interested?
-Business.org's Zoho Books review can help you decide if that sweet, sweet automation and low price outweigh Zoho's main drawback: its lack of easy payroll syncing.
+Business.org's Zoho Books review can help you decide if Zoho’s automation outweighs its main drawback: its lack of easy payroll syncing.

 Zoho Books Review 2021